B-Rank: A top N Recommendation Algorithm: SUMMARY

 The basic version of B-Rank can be extended by introducing a user dependent parameter $\eta(i)$, controlling the contribution of backward and forward propagation: $f_{(i)} = \left(f_{(i)}^F \right)^{\eta(i)}$ \# $\left(f_{(i)}^B \right)^{1-\eta(i)}$.
 Such a parameter is a fine tuning of user $i$'s preferences for popular and niche objects.
 Also a user independent, global $\eta$ is possible.
 All these extensions increase computational compexity, since the system have to learn the 'correct' parameters.

 Extensions and non trivial weight matrices $W$ will be investigated and presented in a follow up paper.

-\section{Summary}
+\section{SUMMARY}

-In this paper I proposed B-Rank, a new top $N$ recommendation algorithm.
+In this paper B-Rank, a new top $N$ recommendation algorithm, is proposed.
 The algorithm is based on a random walk model on hypergraphs.
 B-Rank is easy to implement and needs no parameter tuning.
-The algorithm outperforms other state-of-the-art methods like ZLZII \cite{ZhLuZh09} and Collaborative Filtering in terms of accuracy and inter list diversity.
+The algorithm outperforms other state-of-the-art methods like ZLZ-II \cite{ZhLuZh09} and Collaborative Filtering in terms of accuracy and inter list diversity.

 B-Rank is able to find interesting 'blockbusters' and niche objects as well.
 The algorithm is very promising for different applications, since it produces good results for sparse and dense voting matrices as well.
-Furthermore, I introduced a simple recommendation list update algorithm, which reduces computational complexity dramatically, Sect.\ref{brankdet2}.
+Furthermore, a simple recommendation list update algorithm is introduced, which dramatically reduces computational complexity, Sec.\ref{sect:addmat}.

-\section{Additional material}
+\section{ADDITIONAL MATERIAL}